Once you have completed the initial stages of the pathway you may be referred to community paediatrics.

-The Community Paediatric Department may give advice to your GP without seeing you or may offer you an appointment.
+The Community Paediatric Department may give advice to your GP, or other health care professional without seeing you, or may offer you an appointment.

 What happens next?